cabforum/servercert/docs/BR.md

 In all cases, the CA SHALL:

-1. generate the keys in a physically secured environment as described in the CA's Certification Practice Statement;
+1. generate the keys in a physically secured environment as described in the CA's Certificate Policy and/or Certification Practice Statement;
 2. generate the CA keys using personnel in Trusted Roles under the principles of multiple person control and split knowledge;
 3. generate the CA keys within cryptographic modules meeting the applicable technical and business requirements as disclosed in the CA's Certificate Policy and/or Certification Practice Statement;
 4. log its CA key generation activities; and